-To understand the situation for $n>2$, we will need to introduce a much weaker, but still useful notion. \begin{defn} A $\mu\in\mathcal{SM}_n$ is \emph{non-collapsed} if there is a $\yY\in\Real^{n+1}$ and an $R>4\sqrt{n}$ so that: \begin{enumerate} \item $\sing (\mu)\cap B_R(\yY)=\emptyset$; \item $\spt (\mu)$ separates $B_R(\yY)\subset\Real^{n+1}$ into two components $\Omega_{+}$, $\Omega_{-}$ containing, respectively, closed balls $\bar{B}_{2\sqrt{n}}(\xX_{+})$, $\bar{B}_{2\sqrt{n}}(\xX_{-})$. \end{enumerate} \end{defn} Note that Condition \eqref{NonTermTechDefn} is a technical condition that is included to simplify some proofs.
-Being non-collapsed is weaker than being smoothly asymptotic to a cone.
-Hence, \begin{cor} If $\mu\in\mathcal{SM}_2(3/2)$ and $\spt(\mu)$ is non-compact, then $\mu$ is non-collapsed. \end{cor} \begin{proof} This follows from Proposition \ref{AsymptoticsProp} by choosing a point $\yY$ with $|\yY|$ sufficiently large. \end{proof} Heuristically, a comparison with shrinking spheres implies that if $\mu\in\mathcal{SM}_n$ is non-collapsed, then the Brakke flow associated to $\mu$ becomes extinct at time $0$ only due to sudden vanishing.
+To understand the situation for $n>2$, we will need to introduce a much weaker, but still useful, notion. \begin{defn} A $\mu\in\mathcal{SM}_n$ is \emph{non-collapsed} if there is a $\yY\in\Real^{n+1}$ and an $R>4\sqrt{n}$ so that: \begin{enumerate} \item $\sing (\mu)\cap B_R(\yY)=\emptyset$; \item $\spt (\mu)$ separates $B_R(\yY)\subset\Real^{n+1}$ into two components $\Omega_{+}$, $\Omega_{-}$ containing, respectively, closed balls $\bar{B}_{2\sqrt{n}}(\xX_{+})$, $\bar{B}_{2\sqrt{n}}(\xX_{-})$. \end{enumerate} The measure $\mu$ is \emph{strongly non-collapsed} if $\mu\times \mu_{\Real^k}$ is non-collapsed for all $k\geq 0$. \end{defn} Note that Condition \eqref{NonTermTechDefn} is a technical condition that is included to simplify some proofs.
+Observe that the definition of non-collapsed depends on the dimension $n$ in a way that ensures that if $\mu\times \mu_\Real$ is non-collapsed, then so is $\mu$, but the converse need not hold.
+Thus, $\mu$ is strongly non-collapsed if and only if $\mu\times\mu_\Real$ is strongly non-collapsed.
+Clearly, being non-collapsed is weaker than being strongly non-collapsed which in turn is weaker than being smoothly asymptotic to a cone.
+Hence, Proposition \ref{AsymptoticsProp} gives that \begin{cor} If $\mu\in\mathcal{SM}_2(3/2)$ and $\spt(\mu)$ is non-compact, then $\mu$ is strongly non-collapsed. \end{cor} Heuristically, a comparison with shrinking spheres implies that if $\mu\in\mathcal{SM}_n$ is non-collapsed, then the Brakke flow associated to $\mu$ becomes extinct at time $0$ only due to sudden vanishing.
 However, some care is needed.
 For instance, while the shrinking spoon (see \cite[Figure 9]{B} or \cite[Figure 6]{Ilmanen1}) is non-collapsed, any Brakke flow starting from it must become extinct by time $0$.
-Conversely, the multiplicity-two plane is collapsed, but the associated static flow never vanishes.
+Conversely, a multiplicity-two plane is collapsed, but the associated static flow never vanishes.
 Nevertheless, all self-shrinking measures which are compact boundary measures are collapsed. \begin{lem} If $\mu\in\mathcal{SM}_n$ is a compact boundary measure, then $\mu$ is collapsed. \end{lem} \begin{proof} Let $E$ be the interior of $\mu$.
 If $\mu$ is non-collapsed, there is a point $\yY\in \Real^{n+1}$ and a radius $R>0$ so that $B_R(\yY)\cap \spt(\mu)$ separates $B_R(\yY)$ into two components $\Omega_-$ and $\Omega_+$ containing closed balls $\bar{B}_{2\sqrt{n}}(\mathbf{x}_{-})$ and $\bar{B}_{2\sqrt{n}}(\mathbf{x}_{+})$ respectively.
 Clearly, we may assume that neither $\xX_+$ nor $\xX_-$ are the origin and, up to relabeling, that $\Omega_+\subset E$.
-Consider $\mathcal{K}$ the Brakke flow associated to $\mu$ and
+Consider $\mathcal{K}=\set{\mu_t}_{t\in\Real}$ the Brakke flow associated to $\mu$ and